-Module Leader: Mr. Rasika Alahakoon
+Module Leader: Mr. Pramudya Thilakaratne

-E-mail: rutralahakoon@plymouth.ac.uk
+E-mail: pramudya.h@nsbm.ac.lk

 Assignment Objective:

 The objective of the assignment component of the Distributed Systems module is to provide the students the opportunity to apply the theory and practical knowledge gained during the course to develop and implement a distributed system.
 This will help the students to enhance the individual skills of analysis, design, development, implementation of distributed systems in a practical environment.